 For the internship option, the following items must be provided at the time of application to be considered for admission:

-- · CPR certification. - Proof of offer of employment from an approved school district. - Passed the California Subject Examinations for Teachers (CSET) (all sections) or waiver. - Submit proof of COVID-19 vaccination.
+- CPR certification. - Proof of offer of employment from an approved school district. - Passed the California Subject Examinations for Teachers (CSET) (all sections) or waiver.

 Arizona Applicants

 The following documents must be submitted at time of application: